MileHacker Logo

 Off-the-Beaten-Path Attractions

-Discover aspects of Hargeysa that offer a unique local perspective.
+Discover aspects of Hargeysa that offer a distinct local perspective.

 Unique Local Spots

-• Local Qat Market: Buzzes with an activity, providing a spectacle (foreigners do not consume Qat).
+• Local Qat Market: Is bustling with an activity, providing a spectacle (foreigners do not consume Qat).

 • Traditional Craft Workshops: Seek local artisans working on leather products, weaving, or pottery near the central market.